HL7/cql/input/pages/09-b-cqlreference.md

 **Description:**

 The <span class="kw">point from</span> operator extracts the single point from a unit interval.
 If the argument is not a unit interval, a run-time error is thrown.
+In particular, attempting to extract a point from the _maximum interval_ (`Interval[null, null]`) will result in an error.

 If the argument is <span class="kw">null</span>, the result is <span class="kw">null</span>.